Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/quick-info.md

 ## Handling Link Clicks

-When links are present in quick info tip content, the [IQuickInfoSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.IQuickInfoSession).[RequestNavigate](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.IQuickInfoSession.RequestNavigate) event will fire if a link is clicked, requesting that you take some action.
+When links are present in quick info tip content, the [IQuickInfoSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.IQuickInfoSession).[RequestNavigate](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.IQuickInfoSession.RequestNavigate) event will be raised if a link is clicked, requesting that you take some action.

 }